simairi54/myblogsite/content/Certifications/index.md

 **Future Certifications**

-Future Certificaions will be definitely from cloud and its logic… ☁️ Below are some of certs on my radar:
+Future Certifications will be definitely from cloud/DevOps and its logic… ☁️ Below are some of certs on my radar:

+    CKA Certified Kubernetes Administrator
+    HashiCorp Certified: Terraform Associate (002)
     AWS Web Services SysOps Administrator
     AWS Certified Advanced Networking - Specialty
-    CKA Certified Kubernetes Administrator